mblakele/cprof/README.md

 with `cprof:eval`, `cprof:invoke`, etc.
 The function signatures are identical.
-At the end of the query, call `cprof:report` and do whatever you like with the sequence of prof:report elements.
+At the end of the query, call `cprof:report` and do whatever you like with the sequence of `prof:report` elements.
 If you get back the empty sequence, then profiling was not enabled.

+Note that `cprof:report` takes an optional boolean argument.
+If set, the return value will be a single `prof:report` element with the main request's `prof:metadata` element and with all of the histograms merged into one `prof:histogram` element.
+This may be a little confusing, since the sum of all the histogram expressions may exceed headline elapsed time.

-The functions are lightweight, so you do not need to disable them for production.
+The functions in this library are lightweight, so you do not need to disable them for production.

 The cprof test cases use [XQUT](https://github.com/mblakele/xqut).